 “Reading and writing is the core of academic learning at the college level,” explains Quill.
 “Every student must learn to write effectively, and reading/writing learners have the advantage of liking to take notes and reread when they are studying.”

-With so many textbooks to read and notes to take, college courses tend to suit reading/writing learning styles well.
+With so many textbooks to read and notes to take, college courses tend to suit reading/writing types of learning styles well.
 Writing lists can be incredibly helpful when it comes to absorbing new information.
 As an international student, you may want to add words in your native language as you take notes in English if it helps you to process the information.

 Quill also recommends reviewing notes regularly.
 “A good practice that helps deepen your understanding is to reread your notes and reorganize them in a new way to show connections between ideas,” she says.
 “You can also reflect in writing about what you have learned, to solidify your understanding.”